ornao/pp2main/README.md

 - When question is asked map can be clicked to try and answer the question.
 If correct answer is picked, the country lights up green and if the incorrect country is picked the country lights up red (user-stories: 4).
 A new question appears either if correct country is chosen or user has reached max guesses(3) (user-stories: 5).
 Scores updates depending on how many guesses it took the user to get the right country (1st attempt = 3 points, 2 attempt = 2 points, 3rd attempt = 1 point) (user-stories: 6)

 ### End page
-- Displays most recent score along with username (user-stories: 2)
+- Displays most recent score along with username (user-stories: 2) to allow user to check how they are getting on with game
 - Play again button that allow user to restart the game by bringing back to select difficulty screen (user-stories: 10)

 <img src="assets/docs/readme_screenshots/endpage.png">